 Welcome to our latest Sunday Night Pay Per RetroView series; this time, it’s WWE Backlash 1999.
 While the upcoming WWE pay per view has been renamed Stomping Ground, it was originally slated to be Backlash taking place in this slot.
 So while we aren’t able to review past Stomping Grounds, that being a brand new PPV name, we can look at the WWE Sunday Night Pay Per Retroview for Backlash 1999.

 In 1999, the WWF held the first-ever event titled WWE Backlash 1999, and the main event was Stone Cold Steve Austin facing The Rock for the WWF Championship.
-The video opening the show was quite good, and it culminated with pyrotechnics filling the Providence Civic Centre in Providence Rhode Island.
-Jim Ross and The King are doing commentary, and it is announced that the championship match will be a no disqualification match up but with the caveat that if Austin laid his hands-on referee Shane McMahon he would lose the title.
+The video opening the show was quite good, and it culminated with pyrotechnics filling the Providence Civic Centre in Providence, Rhode Island.
+Jim Ross and The King are doing commentary.
+It is announced that the championship match will be a no disqualification match up but with the caveat that if Austin laid his hands-on referee Shane McMahon, he would lose the title.

 WWE Backlash 1999